If you build it, they will come...

 Outside, you’ll find 2.6 acres of outdoor gathering space.
 Most notably will be The Great Lawn—a 28,000-square-foot space on the north side of the stadium.
 Nearly 200 trees were planted for these public spaces, including a host of native maple trees with fun names like Autumn Blaze, Fall Fiesta Sugar, and Northwood Red.

 Allianz is immediately adjacent to the Snelling Avenue Metro Transit Green Line station, making arrival and departure incredibly convenient for fans—even on the busiest of game days.
-Taking public transit is highly encouraged and MNUFC has put together a comprehensive transportation guide with routes for all methods of arrival—biking, park-and-ride, metro transit light rail or bus, ride share and driving.
+Taking public transit is highly encouraged and MNUFC has put together a comprehensive transportation guide with routes for all methods of arrival—biking, park-and-ride, metro transit light rail or bus, rideshare and driving.
+We also have a transportation guide.

 Black Hart of Saint Paul: Soccer fanatics, this is your headquarters.
 This LGBTQ+ soccer bar is walking distance from Allianz off University.